 Prior to this offering, we had one class of common stock and no preferred stock outstanding.
-In accordance with the terms of our Amended and Restated Certificate of Incorporation, which will become effective immediately prior to the consummation of this offering, each share of our outstanding common stock will be reclassified automatically and without any action on the part of the holders of those shares into 2,861.235208 shares of our class B common stock.
+In accordance with the terms of our Amended and Restated Certificate of Incorporation, which will become effective immediately prior to the consummation of this offering, each share of our outstanding common stock will be reclassified automatically and without any action on the part of the holders of those shares into shares of our class B common stock.
 In addition, immediately prior to the consummation of this offering, we will increase our total authorized number of shares of capital stock, and amend our certificate of incorporation and By-laws as described below.
 Except where otherwise noted, the description of the terms of our charter documents below reflects the terms of those documents as they will be following the Reclassification.
 The historical data presented in the accompanying financial statements have not been adjusted to give retroactive effect to the Reclassification.

 In this offering, we are selling shares of class A common stock, which generally will have fewer votes per share than our class B common stock.
 The holders of class A common stock are entitled to one vote per share while holders of class B common stock are generally entitled to five votes per share on matters to be voted on by shareholders.
 Under the terms of our Amended and Restated Certificate of Incorporation, one of the features of the class B common stock will be that before a Tax-Free Spin-Off (as described below under "-Common Stock-Conversion"), shares of class B common stock can only be transferred to Morgan Stanley, Capital Group International or their subsidiaries or affiliates, and that any other transfer of such shares prior to a Tax-Free Spin-Off will result in the automatic conversion of those shares into an equal number of shares of class A common stock without any action by the transferor or transferee.
-In addition, under the Amended and Restated Certificate of Incorporation, prior to a Tax-Free Spin-Off, any holder of shares of class B common stock will have the right to convert those shares into an equal number of class A common stock.
+In addition, under the Amended and Restated Certificate of Incorporation, prior to a Tax-Free Spin-Off, any holder of shares of class B common stock will have the right to convert those shares into an equal number of shares of class A common stock.
 Following a Tax-Free Spin-Off, shares of class B common stock will not be convertible into shares of class A common stock.
 See "-Common Stock-Conversion" below.

-Following the offering, our authorized capital stock will consist of 500,000,000 shares of class A common stock, 250,000,000 shares of class B common stock, of which 14,000,000 shares of class A common stock and 83,900,000 shares of class B common stock are expected to be outstanding (assuming that the underwriters do not exercise their over-allotment option).
-If the underwriters exercise their option in full, we expect 16,100,000 shares of class A common stock and 83,900,000 shares of class B common stock are expected to be outstanding (assuming that the underwriters do not exercise their over-allotment option).
-If the underwriters exercise their option in full, we expect 16,100,000 shares of class A common stock and 83,900,000 shares of class B common stock to be outstanding.
+Following the offering, our authorized capital stock will consist of shares of class A common stock, shares of class B common stock, of which shares of class A common stock and shares of class B common stock are expected to be outstanding (assuming that the underwriters do not exercise their over-allotment option).
+If the underwriters exercise their option in full, we expect shares of class A common stock and shares of class B common stock to be outstanding.